Table of Contents:

 Specific platforms already have mechanisms and technology in place to protect your online course videos from being downloaded.
 This extra “wall of protection” will make it harder for your material to be downloaded and used without your consent.
 Another advantage of using a professional platform is the consumer experience and trust.
 When searching for online courses, potential consumers might be more likely to directly look for different options on e-learning platforms or apps rather than Google.
 Platforms like Domestika care about the protection of the content inside their platform and are already using brand protection software to track any anti-piracy activity.

 Several companies developed Digital Rights Management (DRM) solutions that help content creators to manage their intellectual property.
 DRM software defines or establishes and identifies rights holders and also tracks the usage.
 In other words, a DRV software will help you control and have visibility on who has access to your content and for how long.
 This comes especially handy for e-learning entities and includes encryption, passwords, and firewalls to only make that content accessible for specific users.

-There is no better way to protect your content than adding your name, logo, or website URL as a watermark.
+There is no better way to protect your online course than by adding your name, logo, or website URL as a watermark.
 While this is an easy way to claim your content it also adds a certain level of possession and implies others need to ask for your consent before using or sharing it.
 Even if bad actors decide to illegally share your content it’s still clear that you were the creator and you might even receive traffic from those activities.
 And remember, nobody can ever be you!

-Whether you’re designing an online training or an e-learning course, meeting proactive measures to protect your intellectual property is key.
-With piracy so rapidly evolving it’s almost impossible to narrow it down to zero but by implementing an anti-piracy solution, it will help you safeguard your content.
+Whether you’re designing an online training or an e-learning course, meeting proactive measures to protect your intellectual property, course videos and content is key.
+With piracy so rapidly evolving it’s almost impossible to narrow it down to zero but by implementing an anti-piracy solution, it will help you safeguard your course content.